DoctorWkt/SubC/12_Register_Allocation.md

 ```

 We don't need to spill the registers, just remember which ones we should be using.
-The code in `tree.c` that uses these is the code that deals with the termary operator:
+The code in `tree.c` that uses these is the code that deals with the ternary operator:

 ```
 void emitcond(node *a, int ex) {